Meeting Time: February 14, 2019 at 11:30am PST

 • Default_avatar

-Chris Saavedra over 5 years ago
+Chris Saavedra almost 6 years ago

 As someone who's lived in rent control units, I oppose this ordinance.
 From my experience, taking away landlord's freedom to set their prices and choose who they want to live with, causes animosity between tenant and landlord.
 It's a terrible not being able to evict someone who is disrespectful of your home.
 Or not being able to afford fixing your property because you can't raise rent.
 I experienced that while living in SF.
 Our landlord was kind and caring.
 Unfortunately, he couldn't evict one of the families he rented to.
 A family of 3 originally, who soon grew to 4 and then 6 members (they were not having kids), and who later leased the place to someone else for double the cost.
 Unfortunately, we, as the other tenants, got the short end of the stick, too, as our landlord couldn't maintain our unit to the level we wished he could.
 It was a sad to see this man, a Vietnamese immigrant, who was always eager to help, lose his trust in his tenants.
 I don't want that happening to us.